The anisotropic square lattice Ising model with quenched surface disorder: Model and method

-The system under consideration is the anisotropic square lattice Ising model on a cylinder with length $L$ and circumference $M$, as shown in Fig.~\ref{fig:system}.
-Neighboring Ising spins $\sigma_{l,m}=\pm 1$ interact via the reduced couplings $K^{\LL,\MM}$ in the two directions.
-While the left side of the cylinder has open (o) boundary conditions (BCs) for simplicity, at the right side we assume quenched random disordered (r) BCs, where the surface spins $\sigma_{L,m}$ in layer $L$ couple to frozen fixed boundary spins $\bs_m=\pm 1$ in the additional boundary layer $L+1$, with coupling strength $K^\LL_\mathrm s$.
-Note that this boundary layer acts like a quenched random surface field of strength $K^\LL_\mathrm s$.
-Unless otherwise stated, we assume $K^\LL_\mathrm s=K^\LL$.
+The system under consideration is the anisotropic square lattice Ising model on a cylinder with length $L$ and circumference $M$, as sketched in Fig.~\ref{fig:system}.
+Neighbouring Ising spins $\sigma_{\ell,m}=\pm 1$ interact via the reduced couplings $K^{\delta} \equiv J^{\delta}/(\kB T)$ in the two directions $\delta = \LL,\MM$, with exchange couplings $J^\delta$, Boltzmann constant $\kB$, and temperature $T$.
+While the left side of the cylinder has open boundary conditions (BCs) for simplicity, at the right side we assume quenched randomly disordered BCs, where \XX{\luca{Bcs.
+The}\fred{Das aendert den Sinn}} the surface spins $\sigma_{\ell,m}$ in layer $L$ couple to frozen fixed boundary spins $\epsilon_m=\pm 1$ in the additional boundary layer $L+1$, with coupling strength $K^\LL_\mathrm s$.
+Note that this boundary layer acts like a quenched random surface field of strength $K^\LL_\mathrm s$. \XX{fred{Finde ich nicht.}\oo{Den Satz kann man sich glaub ich sparen: Wenn ich das richtig überblicke, wird $K^\LL_\mathrm s$ einmal nach 0 diskutiert (direkt vor \eqref{eq:Zoo_1}) und anschließend explizit auf $K^\LL$ gesetzt (direkt vor \eqref{eq:Zok_2})}}Unless otherwise stated, we assume $K^\LL_\mathrm s=K^\LL$.

-As we can neither apply symmetry breaking fields nor set certain spins to fixed values in the exact calculation of the partition function, we instead add an additional coupling term to the Hamiltonian, that couples the boundary spins $\bs_m$ infinitely strong as required, using the corresponding bond disorder variables $\kappa_m$ fulfilling $\kappa_{m}=\bs_{m}\bs_{m+1}$.
-Note that due to the periodic boundary condition in $\MM$-direction, $\sum_m \kappa_m$ must be even, such that there are $M-1$ independent disorder degrees of freedom $\kappa_1,\ldots\kappa_{M-1}$.
-We write $\vec\kappa=\{\kappa_1,\ldots,\kappa_{M-1},0\}$ for the disorder configuration, where the zero at position $M$ is added for later convenience.
-The reduced Hamiltonian is therefore given by
+We neither can apply symmetry breaking fields nor set certain spins to fixed values in the exact derivation of the partition function.
+To overcome this, we add an additional coupling term to the Hamiltonian.
+This couples the boundary spins $\epsilon_m$ infinitely strong as required, using the corresponding bond disorder variables $\kappa_{m} \equiv \epsilon_{m} \epsilon_{m+1}$.
+Note that due to the periodic boundary condition in $\MM$ direction the product $\prod_{m=1}^M \kappa_m$ must be one, such that there are $M-1$ independent disorder degrees of freedom $\kappa_1,\ldots\kappa_{M-1}$, and $\kappa_M=\prod_{m=1}^{M-1} \kappa_m$.
+In the following we write $\vec\kappa \equiv \{\kappa_1,\ldots,\kappa_{M}\}$ for the disorder configuration.
+Using the superscript $\OK$ for the BCs at the two ends of the cylinder, the\XX{ \fred{reduced? oder $\beta H$?}} Hamiltonian is therefore given by

-First we discuss two special cases: for $\kappa_m=+1$ all boundary spins $\bs_m$ are forced to be parallel, which corresponds to the well known plus ($\epsilon_m=+1$) or minus ($\epsilon_m=-1$) boundary conditions.
-On the other hand, the case $\kappa_m=-1$ resembles the two possible staggered boundary conditions ($\epsilon_m=\pm (-1)^m$), which are known to be in the Dirichlet surface universality class \cite{HobrechtHucht18b}.
+First we discuss two special cases: for $\kappa_m=+1$ all boundary spins $\epsilon_m$ are forced to be parallel, which corresponds to the well known plus ($\epsilon_m=+1$) and minus ($\epsilon_m=-1$) boundary conditions.
+On the other hand, the case $\kappa_m=-1$, which is only allowed for even $M$, resembles the two possible staggered boundary conditions $\epsilon_m=\pm (-1)^m$, which are known to be in the Dirichlet surface universality class \cite{HobrechtHucht18b}.